-Taking your medication and finishing the entire course is the best way to protect yourself and others from TB.
-When you stop treatment early or miss doses, TB bacteria have a chance to develop mutations that allow them to survive despite you taking TB medication.
-The resulting drug-resistant strains are much more difficult to treat.
+Taking your medicine and finishing all of it is the best way to protect yourself and others from TB.
+When you stop treatment early or miss doses, TB bacteria have a chance to develop mutations (changes) that allow them to survive despite you taking TB medicine.
+These drug-resistant strains are much more difficult to treat.

 Healthy eating and exercise

-In addition to taking your medicines, you can help your body fight the infection by eating healthy foods, getting enough sleep and some exercise.
+As well as taking your medicine, you can help your body fight the infection by eating healthy foods, getting enough sleep and exercise.
 Many people lose weight because of the infection.
 If you are losing too much weight, eat balanced meals with enough protein and calories to help you keep weight on.

-People often feel embarrassed about having TB and worried that other people will find out about it.
-Also, it is easy to feel isolated and alone because you cannot go to work, school or public places until you can no longer infect other people.
+People often feel embarrassed about having TB and worry that other people will find out about it.
+It's also easy to feel isolated and alone because you can't go to work, school or public places until you can no longer infect other people.
 If you are feeling depressed or have a low mood, tell your doctor or call or text 1737 to talk to a counsellor for free any time day or night.

 Reduce the spread

-It usually takes a few weeks of treatment from when you start your TB medication before you're not infectious (able to spread TB to other people).
-In the first 3 to 4 weeks, you can reduce the spread of infection by:
+It usually takes a few weeks of treatment before you're not infectious (able to spread TB to other people).
+In the first 3–4 weeks, you can reduce the spread of infection by:

 - staying home and not going to work or school